2015 Afghanistan avalanches

+The 2015 Afghanistan avalanches were a series of devastating snow avalanches that occurred in late February 2015 across northeastern Afghanistan, primarily affecting four provinces.
+The hardest hit was Panjshir Province, where entire villages were buried under the snow.
+The disaster claimed the lives of up to 308 people, making it one of the deadliest avalanches in Afghanistan's history.
+The avalanches also impacted Parwan Province, causing widespread destruction and further complicating rescue efforts in the remote, mountainous regions.

 Background

 Afghanistan is prone to a wide range of natural disasters.
 The United Nations (UN) estimated that 250,000 Afghans are affected by such disasters each year.
 Between 1980 and 2015, Afghanistan had the second highest number of fatalities caused by natural disasters globally.
 During this period there were 15 major avalanches in the country.

-Major avalanches occur in Afghanistan every few years and the World Bank estimated that between 2000 to 2015, over 153,000 people were affected.
+Major avalanches occur in Afghanistan every few years and the World Bank estimated that between 2000 and 2015, over 153,000 people were affected.
 Additionally, over 2 million people, over 10,000 km of roads and approximately $4billion worth of assets remain exposed to them.

 In 2015 alone, over 280,000 Afghans were affected by earthquakes, floods, avalanches and landslides, as well as heavy snowfall.
 Heavy snowfall precipitated the February 2015 avalanches.
 Landslides and flooding followed as the snow melted, resulting in fatalities, destruction of homes and roads, isolation of villages and increased difficulty for the government, the UN and NGOs in providing assistance to victims, especially in remote regions.
 The Salang Pass, an important route between the capital Kabul and provinces in the north, was blocked due to the snow.

 The provinces worst affected were Laghman, Nangarhar, Panjsher, Badakhshan and Bamyan.
 The International Disaster Database estimated that over 33,000 people were affected, 254 people were killed, 72 injured and 6560 were left homeless.

 At the end of 2014, responsibility for security was transferred from the International Security Assistance Force (ISAF), led by NATO, to the Afghan National Defence and Security Forces.
 The avalanches occurred shortly after this, putting an unexpected burden on the government.
 Despite this, the Afghan Government did not make an appeal for international help as the ongoing NATO and NGO presence meant that support was already on the ground and able to assist.